AlexanderJGael/readme_generator/Develop/README.md

 3. Run the application by executing the command `node index.js` or `node .`
 4. Follow the prompts to enter the information about your project.

+## Contribution Guidelines
+Contributions are welcome!
+If you would like to contribute to this project, please fork the repository and submit a pull request.

 ## Questions
 For any additional questions, feel free to [reach out via email](${data.email}) or visit [My GitHub profile](https://github.com/${data.github})